AndresqDev/Lazarus-Teamlist/README.md

 # Teamlist For Lazarus HCF

-## Simple for add teamlist to Lazarus
+## Simple addon for add teamlist to Lazarus
 Download .JAR:
 - > https://discord.gg/jr4A3y3nzq